DOVER KENT ARCHIVES

 A beerhouse of Leney which opened at some time between 1823 and 1869.
 Earliest reference I have is in 1831, but this then says it had changed name to the "Bricklayer's" recently.
 It was mentioned in Pigot's Directories as having the address of just Charlton, but that's close enough for me to believe it is this house in Bridge Street they are referring to.
 Travelling towards Charlton from Tower Hamlets the house would be on your right.
 Previous to 1916 the number was 44.
 The site remained the same.
 It was an effort on the part of somebody to improve the street numbering.
 Unfortunately its new denomination proved unlucky.
 Before the paint was dry it had been declared redundant and compensation was paid in 1915 as follows.
 Sarah Dennis the owner got £698.10s.
 Leney and Company got £109 and the tenant, Harry Clark, got £95.10s.

 I am now starting to think that perhaps the now "Eagle" wasn't on the location of the "Black Horse" but that pub was actually this one.
-With apparently more than one pub with that name in the same area, if indeed it's not the same, does cause confusion.
+With apparently more than one pub with that name in the same area, at the same time if indeed is correct and it's not the same, does cause confusion.

 Next door to the Black Horse